Perpetual-eMotion/DynaimicApps/README.md

 # Known issues
 There are some known issues with the application:
 - There is no way to reset a scene, the only way is to restart the application
+- Cubes are all generated directly into the scene, while probably they should be grouped in groups not to make the scene to cluttered at runtime

 There are some known problems with the AI in the experience:
 - I am not an expert with AI prompts (to be honest, I've just started!), so the prompts I've written may not be optimal.
 If you have suggestions, please let me know!